realworldocaml/book/en/prologue.md

 Among this worthy set of languages, OCaml stands apart because it manages to provide a great deal of power while remaining highly pragmatic.
-The compiler has a straightforward compilation strategy without excessive optimization passes, and its strict evaluation model makes runtime behaviour easy to predict.
-The garbage collector is an incremental, precise implementation with no dynamic JIT compilation, and the runtime is simple and portable across platforms.
+The compiler has a straightforward compilation strategy that produces performant code without requiring heavy optimization and without the complexities of dynamic JIT compilation.
+This, along with OCaml's strict evaluation model, makes runtime behaviour easy to predict.
+The garbage collector is incremental, letting you avoid large GC-related pauses, and precise, meaning it will collect all unreferenced data (unlike many reference-counting collectors), and the runtime is simple and highly portable.

-It is all of this that makes OCaml a great choice for programmers who want to step up to a better programming language, and at the same time want to get practical work done.
+All of this makes OCaml a great choice for programmers who want to step up to a better programming language, and at the same time get practical work done.

 #### A brief history from the 1960s